-Ceiara Cartony, Owner of Namaste in Nature
+Ceiara Cartony, Owner Namaste in Nature

 Brandon Hudson

+Brandon has lived in the Asheville area hiking, exploring the trails, teaching, and practicing yoga since 2000.
+She is RYT-500, RCYT, MAT in Special Education, a Certified Creative Relaxation Instructor, Yoga Therapy for Children with Special Needs.
+Brandon really enjoys being in nature with her red heeler Belle and her passion in life is teaching yoga to folks of all ages and abilities.
 Her playful, gentle style allows both children and adults to find a personal connection to their yoga practice.
 In addition to hiking and planning creative yoga classes, listening to music, reading, and paddle boarding are a few of Brandon’s favorite pastimes.
 Namaste in Nature allows her to combine her love of the outdoors and yoga.

 Jacqueline Comola